pjoscely/Udacity-Data-S.-and-Algos-Project-0/Analysis.md

 - Task2.py Runs in 'O(n)', as it builds a dictionary and then finds the largest item

-- Task3.py Runs in 'O(nlogn)', as it runs through call data a single time, but uses a Python internal sort function.
+- Task3.py Runs in `O(log(n))`, as it runs through call data a single time, but uses a Python internal sort function.

 - Task4.py Runs in 'O(nlogn)', as it runs through the text call data a single time, the call data twice, but uses a Python internal sort function.